 “Coinbase is a fiat on-ramp for crypto, and it’s typically the first exchange Americans use when buying crypto.
 It is a very smooth, clean, easy way for long term investors to invest in crypto.
-I have used Coinbase to store my bitcoin for many years.” – Sam Monac, Head of Research, Token Metrics
+I have used Coinbase to store my bitcoin for many years.” – Sam Monac, Chief Operating Officer, Token Metrics

 Coming in a distant 2nd is the cryptocurrency exchange Coinbase.
 That’s not to diminish the achievements of Coinbase, though, as the exchange has become increasingly popular amongst investors, particularly beginners.